-Sturgeon fishing is really starting to pick up.
+Sturgeon fishing is has been doing well in the non-tidal river.
 The more salmon carcasses that are available the more aggressive these dinos get.
 Make sure you have a good selection of weights to get you through the different water conditions.
 Bait selection can vary at this time of year so make sure to have lamprey, eulachon and roe on board.
 Salmon parts and pike minnow are also good bait choices.

 Other Fraser Valley Rivers

 Stave River...
-Not a whole lot of activity during the summer months.
+Not a whole lot of activity yet, but with more chum and coho starting to show up in the test nets we're not far off here.
 Trout and whitefish anglers will always find willing fish either on the fly or with spinning gear.
-Ramps up for salmon fishing in late September.
 Parking is still restricted so please pay attention to where you leave your vehicle.

 |Fraser Valley Lakes|